Brian Higgins (producer): Xenomania

-In 2000, Higgins and Gray produced a single for London Records with the singer, Miranda Cooper (a.k.a.
+In 2000, Higgins and Gray produced a single for London Records with the singer Miranda Cooper (a.k.a.
 Moonbaby).
 Although the song did not become a hit, Cooper's lyric writing talent would become a key part of Xenomania.

 Complications resulted from the late nineties sale of London Records to Universal Music Group.
 Eventually, Xenomania became an independent production company based in Kent where Higgins, Cooper, and the rest of the Xenomania production team currently reside.

 "He thinks everyone's got at least one number one hit in them", says Cooper, his long-time writing partner, in a 2004 Observer Music Monthly article.
 Higgins clarified, "Music is a fundamental human need.
 Well, maybe not as necessary as water, but there's a natural tendency towards melody and rhythm in everybody.
 It's just a question of bringing it out."

 In 2016, Higgins founded Twin Xenomania Ltd. with Nick Gatfield.
 Music released under the label included songs by Liv Lovelle.

 Collaborations

-Artists that Higgins has produced and/or written with/for include Pet Shop Boys, Sugababes, Dannii Minogue, The Saturdays, Girls Aloud, Sophie Ellis-Bextor, Kylie Minogue, Bananarama, Alesha Dixon, Texas, Rachel Stevens, Gabriella Cilmi, Mollie King, Nadine Coyle, Kaiser Chiefs, and Saint Etienne among others.
+Artists that Higgins has produced and/or written with/for include Pet Shop Boys, Sugababes, Dannii Minogue, the Saturdays, Girls Aloud, Sophie Ellis-Bextor, Kylie Minogue, Bananarama, Alesha Dixon, Texas, Rachel Stevens, Gabriella Cilmi, Mollie King, Nadine Coyle,Vanilla (group), Kaiser Chiefs, and Saint Etienne among others.

-Higgins said of Sugababes member Mutya Buena, "She's undoubtedly the finest female singer this country has produced in years–for me the closest comparison is Dusty Springfield."
+Higgins said of Sugababes member Mutya Buena, "She's undoubtedly the finest female singer this country has produced in years – for me the closest comparison is Dusty Springfield."